dnarayanan/pygadgetreader/readme.md

 		Optional
 		--------
-		     units: Can either be 0 for code units or 1 for CGS
 		     debug: Shows debug information
           suppress: if set to 1 no output is printed to the command line
             double: returns a double array rather than float